Are you ready to eat through the rainbow with me?

 Leafy Greens!
 Here are all the reasons you should be adding leafy greens into your life and perhaps consider planting a Salad Garden this spring.
 Studies show many benefits of greens, but here are just a few:

-Supportive of your Immune System ・High in Fiber ・Chock full of Vitamins and Phytonutrients ・Low in Calories ・Supports Healthy Aging ・Aids in Balancing Sugars ・Supports Gut Health ・Supports Optimal Brain Function ・Glowing Skin・Stress Relievers
+Immune System Support ・High in Fiber ・Chock full of Vitamins and Phytonutrients ・Low Calorie ・Supports Healthy Aging ・Aids in Balancing Sugars ・Supports Gut Health ・Supports Optimal Brain Function ・Glowing Skin・Stress Relievers

 Leafy greens are high in folate & magnesium, so get your calcium right here!
 I think there are more than enough reasons listed to empower you to grow and add them to your cup or plate.